tuhin37/VI-Analyzer/README.md

-# VI-meter
+# VI-Analyzer
-VI Meter measures DC power
+VI-Analyzer measures DC parameters like terminal voltage and load current with great precesion and loggs them